Andrew Scott MA

 Edwin Weih P.A. attended Emory University School of Medicine Physician Associate Program.
 While at Emory University he learned to guide rafts from Prof. Claude Terry.
 Prof. Terry was very instrumental in the formation of the Southeastern United States Whitewater community and he was the Whitewater support director for the movie Deliverance.
 One of Edwin's positions was at the Georgia Tech University student health service.
 During this time he was the medical director for Outdoor Recreation Georgia Tech, fondly known O.R.G.T.
 He had a great interest in developing the medical kits that were used on O.R.G.T. trips He was also a professional raft guide for High Country based in Atlanta Georgia.
 He guided on the Ocoee, section 3 of the Chattooga and the Gauley when it was running.
 Most recently he guided a paddle raft down the Colorado River for 18 days.
 He worked emergency room medicine at Grady Memorial Hospital in Atlanta Georgia and was the medical director for Catherine Freer Wilderness Therapy Expeditions.
 He has also been an avid rock climber.
 Teaching and climbing in the southeastern United States and climbing for pleasure in El Dorado Canyon, Yosemite and Joshua tree among other locations.He is a member of the Wilderness Medical Society and continues to be very active in paddling, cross-country skiing and trail running.
 He has presented at the Wilderness Risk Medicine Conference and continues to be active in wilderness medicine.
 He currently runs a family practice in a small rural town, Oakridge Oregon.
 There is a high level of urgent and emergent care associated with this practice.

-Liz joined the NVW team in 2010 and has treated in both our Wisconsin and Bend locations.
-As a lead therapist, Liz worked with adolescent females, males and young adult populations in the wilderness.
-In 2016, she enthusiastically began working extensively with our families – bridging front country therapy with wilderness experiential process.
-Liz deeply believes in the importance of repair, healing and growing within our relationships to fully develop a secure self.
-She steps into this work with much vigor and excitement to utilize the power of nature, experience and relational repair.
+Liz joined the NVW team in 2010 and has been an integral part of the clinical team, wearing many therapeutic hats throughout the years.
+Although Liz has worked with each age population within New Vision, her passion is treating, supporting and guiding young adults.
+Young Adults are in a very important time of their life where wilderness and support create an optimal opportunity for self discovery, healing, interdependence, and personal growth.
+Liz deeply believes that in order to establish a secure sense of self, healing through relational support and internal awareness is essential.
+She steps into this work with determination and excitement to utilize the power of nature, experiences in the present and relational repair to support that development of self.
 Liz achieved her Master of Social Work, emphasis on Child and Family and Mental Health, from Loyola University Chicago in Illinois.
-She is trained in Brainspotting, EMDR-Level One and Two and Trauma Center Trauma Sensitive Yoga which are powerful tools to utilize with trauma, attachment and anxiety.
-Liz utilizes these tools to create a powerful experience within treatment for the entire family to heal.
+She is trained in Brainspotting, EMDR-Level One and Two, Emotionally Focused Therapy and Trauma Center Trauma Sensitive Yoga which are powerful tools to utilize with trauma, attachment and anxiety.
+Liz utilizes these tools to create a powerful experience within treatment.
 Outside of work you can find Liz trying to find every waterfall in Oregon, dancing, reading, and rooting for her favorite team, the Wisconsin Badgers.

 Kathleen Goughler joined Calo Programs as the company's Mid-Atlantic Treatment Advocate.
 Ms. Goughler will represent Calo Teens, Calo Preteens, Calo Young Adults and both New Vision Wilderness programs (in Wisconsin and Oregon).
 She will report to Senior Vice President of Business Development, Thomas A. Ahern, MA.